HungH206/HungH206/README.md

 ## Other Things About Me 🚀
 🧑‍💻 I'm currently working on Projects and Technical Interviewing Skills, also open to research opportunities!

-🧠 I'm currently learning about MongoDB, Swift, and Next.js
+🧠 I'm currently learning about Data Science, Machine Learning, AI.

 🤝 I'm looking to collaborate on academic and open-source projects.